Safeguarding and Child Protection Policy

 - All members of the governing board will be trained in safeguarding (including Prevent)

-East Wichel Community Primary School and Nursery has a culture that safeguards and promotes the welfare of children in our school.
-At East Wichel Community Primary School and Nursery we have robust recruitment procedures that deter or prevent people who are unsuitable to work with children from applying or securing employment with us, this includes volunteers who may work in our school.
+East Wichel Primary School & Nursery has a culture that safeguards and promotes the welfare of children in our school.
+At East Wichel Primary School & Nursery we have robust recruitment procedures that deter or prevent people who are unsuitable to work with children from applying or securing employment with us, this includes volunteers who may work in our school.

-East Wichel Community Primary School and Nursery will ensure that they have full regard to the safer recruitment practices detailed in ‘Keeping Children Safe in Education’ (2024) including:
+- East Wichel Primary School & Nursery pays full regard to the safer recruitment practices detailed in ‘Keeping Children Safe in Education’ (2025) including:

 - All our advertisements for positions in our school contain safeguarding statements,